HRIM280 Cooperative Education - Hospitality and Tourism Management

 - VII.
 Required Course Content and Direction

-- Demonstrate a respect for, and a knowledge of, the use of materials, equipment, services and products used at the Cooperative Education site.
+- Demonstrate a respect for, and a knowledge of, the use of materials, equipment, services, and products used at the Cooperative Education site; and

 - Complete overview of Cooperative Education requirements.
 Orientation and description of packette information, procedures, requirements and all documentation.